GnomeTools::Gtk::ListView

 Instantiate the GnomeTools::Gtk::ListView class.

-submethod BUILD ( Bool :$!multi-select = False )
+submethod BUILD ( Bool :$multi-select = False, :$orientation = GTK_ORIENTATION_VERTICAL )

-The event defined in nome::Gtk4::ListView is activate and the method called will be activate-list-item.
+Define a callback routine for the activate event.
 The activate event is emitted when a row has been activated by the user.
 If an item is activatable, double-clicking on the item, using the Return key or calling .activate() in Gnome::Gtk4::Widget will activate the item.
 Activating instructs the containing view to handle activation.